 When you have a habit of exercising then you do it without a real lot of thought.
 It is a part of your daily routine just as going to work, having lunch and picking up the kids after school.

-You don’t have to go all out at first, in fact it is best to start easy and progressively increase your volume until you are at a point so that your exercise session is where you are consistently improving your fitness levels in the given time available.
+You don'se your volume until you are at a point so that your exercise session is where you are consistently improving your fitness levels in the given time available.

 Here are some tips to help you get to that point where exercise is a habit and a part of your daily schedule.